karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

 ---
-title: "My opinionated list of tips for building a .NET 8 app template"
+title: "An opinionated list of tips for building a .NET 8 app template"
 date: 2023-12-25T14:36:32+01:00
-description: "TBD"
+description: "I have been building .NET templates for quite some time.
+And as a result, I thought it might be helpful to compile a list of tips to consider when creating a .NET app template for yourself or your company."
 tags: ["dotnet", "csharp", "templates"]
 draft: true
 ---